 Keep reading as we share some of the top signs that your AC unit is too small for your house.
 If you do notice any of the signs shared below, make sure you get in touch with our team as soon as possible to resolve the issues and keep your home cool and comfortable throughout the year.

 6 Signs Your AC Unit Is Too Small for Your House

-1. Your home is never cool enough.
+Is your AC not cooling your home?
 There are few things that are more exasperating than coming home on a sweltering hot summer day, only to find out that it’s just as stifling inside.

-Ordinarily, an air conditioner works by absorbing the warm air from your home, taking away its moisture, and condensing it.
+Normally, an air conditioner works by absorbing the warm air from your home, taking away its moisture, and condensing it.
 After this process is completed, the AC will emit cool air from your air vents.
 But not all air conditioners are created equal.
 In order to have a system that will efficiently do this, you’ll need an AC with a specific amount of BTUs.

 - Square footage of your home

 - Ceiling height

 - Construction materials

 - Amount of sunlight that comes in through doors and windows

 - Number of people living in your home